redhat-cop/quay_configuration/docs/quay_docker_config_filter.rst

 ..
 Anchors

-.. _ansible_collections.herve4m.quay.quay_docker_config_filter:
+.. _ansible_collections.infra.quay_configuration.quay_docker_config_filter:

 ..
 Anchors: short name for ansible.builtin

 ..
 Title

-herve4m.quay.quay_docker_config filter -- Build a Docker configuration in JSON format
+infra.quay_configuration.quay_docker_config filter -- Build a Docker configuration in JSON format
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ..
 Collection note

 .. note::
-    This filter plugin is part of the `herve4m.quay collection <https://galaxy.ansible.com/ui/repo/published/herve4m/quay/>`_ (version 1.3.0).
+    This filter plugin is part of the `infra.quay_configuration collection <https://galaxy.ansible.com/ui/repo/published/herve4m/quay/>`_ (version 1.3.0).

     It is not included in ``ansible-core``.
     To check whether it is installed, run :code:`ansible-galaxy collection list`.

-    To install it, use: :code:`ansible-galaxy collection install herve4m.quay`.
+    To install it, use: :code:`ansible-galaxy collection install infra.quay_configuration`.

-    To use it in a playbook, specify: :code:`herve4m.quay.quay_docker_config`.
+    To use it in a playbook, specify: :code:`infra.quay_configuration.quay_docker_config`.

 .. version_added

 .. rst-class:: ansible-version-added

-New in herve4m.quay 1.3.0
+New in infra.quay_configuration 1.3.0

 .. contents::
    :local: